lesibius/F-Option-Pricing/README.md

 <li>The Black-Scholes process (geometric brownian motion)
 <li>~~The SABR model (stochastic volatility)~~

-(I noticed a slight mistake in the SABR model on which some work is necessary)
+I noticed a slight mistake in the SABR model on which some work is necessary.
+I will correct this later on as I need to go back to the literature to make sure my computations are correct.

 ## Latest Changes